eea/volto-slate/README.md

 volto-slate provides several optional configuration:

-- `asDefault` which makes the volto-slate as the default richtext block editor
+- `asDefault` - makes the volto-slate as the default Editor for `blocks` (and `richtext` widgets - not yet)
+- `asDefaultBlock` - makes volto-slate the default Editor for `blocks`
+- `asDefaultRichText` - makes volto-slate the default Editor for `richtext` widget (experimental)
 - `minimalDefault`, same as the above, but uses a set of toolbar buttons similar to Volto
 - `simpleLink` reuses Volto's link plugin and makes for a better replacement of Volto's rich text editor.
 - `tableButton` adds table button to Slate toolbar in order to easily insert Table block after.

 ## Features